 Robbery charges are a very serious offense in Pennsylvania.
 Under state law, a robbery occurs when someone steals something using threats or force.
-Depending on the facts of your case, you could face years in prison and fines up to $25,000.
+Depending on the facts of your case, you could face years in prison and fines of up to $25,000.
 If you have a record of other violent crimes or you injure someone, you could find yourself incarcerated for up to 20 years.

 What Do I Need to Know About a Pennsylvania Robbery Charge?